rashmichaudhary24/genai-learning-journal/13-Vector-Representations..md

 ## What Surprised Me

-Had never put together the fact that the next word prediction which Google and WhatsApp and iPhone have been doing for so long was fundamentally the same objective as ChatGPT and other LLMs.
+Had never put together the fact that the next-word prediction which Google and WhatsApp and iPhone have been doing for so long was fundamentally the same objective as ChatGPT and other LLMs.

 The difference is mostly one of scale, training, and capability, not the underlying objective.